 New Orleans Street Adventures - Rue Chartres

 One of our favorite streets in New Orleans in Rue Chartres.
-If you start on Canal Street and head down to St. Louis Cathedral, you’ll discover much that captures your interest in between, including fine hotels, old bookstores with amazing finds, fun antique shops with treasures from floor to ceiling, a tea room where people have been getting their fortunes told since 1929, and fabulous restaurants.
+If you start on Canal Street and head down to St. Louis Cathedral, you’ll discover much that captures your interest in between, including fine hotels, old bookstores with amazing finds, fun antique shops with treasures from floor to ceiling, and fabulous restaurants.

 Before you get too far down the street, you might want to stop for a bite at K-Pauls.
 Even though Chef Paul Prudhomme is no longer with us, his extraordinary talent and love for life lives on in his restaurant.
 His chicken and andouille gumbo is the best you’ll ever taste.
 And you’ll be thinking about his fried flounder with oyster dressing for years to come.